MarioGuerra21008/MarioGuerra21008/README.md

 My name is Mario.
 I'm studying Computer Science at UVG 💻

-You can write me an email here --> marioguerra040503@gmail.com 📫

 Or DM me on Twitter/X, my profile is at my bio.

 ### My top languages: 🔝